vacabun/uwb-twr-rtls/README.md

 - Using Qorvo/Decawave DW3000/DW1000 UWB radios.
 - Based on Zephyr RTOS.
 - Using IEEE 802.15.4 standard data frame.
-- Devices can be easily configured as anchor, tag or node.
+- Devices can be easily configured as anchor tag or node.

 ## System Components

-Device is divided into anchor, tag and node.
+Device is divided into anchor tag and node.

 ## Hardware